CalFresh - Am I Eligible?

 - Working and getting paid for an average of 20 hours per week OR a total of 80 hours

 - Approved (or awarded or accepted) for federal or state work study, anticipates working,

 and has not refused a work assignment (can still be eligible even if a work study

 job has not begun or is not currently available).

 - Receiving Cal Grant A OR B AND is not married, 25 years of age or younger and has

 income less than $50,000.

-- Be enrolled in a state funded program that increases employability (EOP, EOPS, WIOA, DSPS, CARE, UC McNair, Puente Project, or MESA)
+- Be enrolled in a state funded program that increases employability (EOP, EOPS, WIOA, SAS, CARE, UC McNair, Puente Project, or MESA)

 - Be enrolled in a program that increases employability for current and former foster